The Market Is Dancing With the 200-Day Moving Average Again

 Markets ended last week with another outlier day (a trading day beyond +/-1.50%).
 After having 77 outlier days in 2022 (which is the third most outliers for a single year since 1950), there have been three outlier days so far in 2023.
-During a typical year that exhibits normal, rational behavior, the S&P 500 is expected to have around 10 to 20 outlier days.
-Remember, the markets did not enter 2023 during a normal, rational market environment.
+During a typical year that exhibits normal, rational behavior, the S&P 500 is expected to have around ten to twenty outlier days.
+Remember, the markets did not enter into 2023 during a normal, rational market environment.

 The 200-day moving average has been a point of contention for the market throughout this bear market period.
 Each time that the index has hit the moving average, it has bounced off and headed lower.
 This was the case back at the market’s peak in August, as well as a few weeks ago.